New Program Teaches Entrepreneurs How to Market to Filipinos…Without the Colonial Playbook

 Co-led by Dr. Robyn Rodriguez, an internationally recognized leading scholar of Filipino Studies and founder of the School for Liberating Education, and Leo Albea, the founder of One Down and one of the most viral Filipino marketers online, this course is the first of its kind to fuse cultural history with business growth strategy.
 Together, they blend rigorous academic insight with proven digital campaigns that have reached over 3 billion organic views.

 “Most Filipinos aren’t raised in an entrepreneurial environment; I definitely wasn’t,” says Albea.
-“This course takes the trial and error of brute forcing One Down and contextualizes it with decades of leading Filipino Studies academia to challenge the way we’ve been taught to build a business.”
+“This program takes the trial and error of brute forcing One Down and contextualizes it with decades of leading Filipino Studies academia to challenge the way we’ve been taught to build a business.”

 Each week, entrepreneurs will explore a different lens of the Filipino experience and how it deeply impacts the buying decisions of the overall Filipino American market.
 It all builds up to a final module that pulls back the curtain on how U.S. colonialism still shapes the way we do business.